haxhex/Postorder-to-Preorder-Traversal/README.md

 # Postorder to Preorder Traversal

-This Program receives the Post-Order Traversal of Said BST one element at a time and generates the Pre-Order Traversal of the given BST.
+This Program receives the Post-Order Traversal of Said BST one element at a time and generates the Pre-Order Traversal of the given BST -

+Which was the first project for Data Structrure

 First Sample: